Skip to main content

 You can view the available component types in your environment by running the following command:

-dg list component-type
+dg list plugins --feature component

 This will display a list of all the component types that are available in your project.
 To see more information about a specific component type, you can run:

-dg docs component-type <component-name>
+dg docs

 This will display a webpage containing documentation for the specified component type.